girlscript/winter-of-contributing/JavaScript/Topics/3.Web_Browser/README.md

 # Use of `<script>` tag

 Externally, JavaScript may be used by generating a separate file with the `.js` extension and linking to the HTML file.
 This is called *external JavaScript*.
-Or it can be used inside in HTML files which is called *internal JavaScript*.
+Or it can be used inside HTML files which is called *internal JavaScript*.

 ## 1. Internal JavaScript